 An OTA DVR not only lets users enjoy their favorite shows whenever they want, but it also means viewers won’t have to be stuck with additional hardware fees.
 Many cable and satellite providers charge monthly fees for using their DVRs.
 But since cord cutters are free from restrictive long-term contracts, they’re also free from added fees like these that can really add up fast.

 While traditional DVRs connect directly to a cable box, Tablo connects to your home network using Wi-Fi or Ethernet.
 This allows it to stream content to any connected device inside your home or anywhere you have internet.
 It features many of the essential DVR functions, such as live TV time-shifting and the ability to watch recordings in progress.
-The Tablo DUAL OTA DVR even includes internal storage, so you won't need an external hard drive to store your content.
-This model is all-new and is available now for $219.99.
+The Tablo DVR for cord-cutters is inexpensive and easy to use.
+It's priced from $140.